Louvre knife attacker shot by soldier

 - The attacker pulled out a knife after he was denied entry to the shopping mall, BFMTV said

-(CNN)A soldier on duty near the Louvre museum in the French capital, Paris, opened fire on a man who attempted to attack him with a machete on Friday.
+(CNN)French authorities have opened a terror investigation after a solider shot a man wielding a machete near the Louvre museum in Paris.

-The man had rushed towards a group of soldiers and guards in the Carrousel du Louvre, the underground plaza near the museum, according to Michel Cadot, the Paris prefect.
+The man had rushed towards a group of soldiers and guards in the Carrousel du Louvre, the underground plaza near the museum, according to Paris police chief Michel Cadot.
 Wielding the weapon, the man shouted "Allahu akbar" (God is greatest), Cadot said.

 The soldier fired five shots in response.